meuleman/gae-init-docs/main/templates/tutorial/create.md

 #### Adding a link on the top bar

-The most important thing to make the user experience better, we will have to create a link for the users to be able to start adding new contacts in their phonebook.
+In order for the user to find his/her way around the phonebook and enable them to add contacts to it, we have to create a link to the top navigation bar.

 Add the lines `2 - 4` inside the `<ul class="nav">...</ul>` element that you
 will find in the `header.html` file that is located in the `templates/bit` directory.